 We currently manufacture our satellites in-house at a single manufacturing facility in the United Kingdom.
 The availability of our services depends on the continuing operation of our satellite manufacturing infrastructure and operations.
 Any impairment such as downtime, damage to, or failure of our manufacturing facility could result in interruptions in our production of satellites, which could materially affect our business.
 Our manufacturing facility may become capacity-constrained or could face financial difficulties as a result of a surge in demand for additional satellites, a natural disaster, or other event, including the impacts of a pandemic.
-Our manufacturing site is vulnerable to damage or interruption from floods, fires, power loss, or aging infrastructure failure could result in the destruction of satellites under construction or inventory, manufacturing delays, or additional costs incurred, and we do not maintain back-up manufacturing facilities or operations.
-We may not be able to replace or supplement the satellite manufacturing process with third-party manufacturers, and deven if we are able to do so, there could be a substantial period of time in which new satellites would not be manufacturing processes in another facility or with a third-party.
+Our manufacturing site is vulnerable to damage or interruption from floods, fires, power loss, or aging infrastructure.
+An infrastructure failure could result in the destruction of satellites under construction or inventory, manufacturing delays, or additional costs incurred, and we do not maintain back-up manufacturing facilities or operations.
+We may not be able to replace or supplement the satellite manufacturing process with third-party manufacturers, and even if we are able to do so, there could be a substantial period of time in which new satellites would not be manufactured.
+Further, any new relationship may involve higher costs and delays in development and delivery.
+We may also encounter technical challenges in successfully replicating the manufacturing processes in another facility or with a third-party.
 The occurrence of any of the foregoing could result in lengthy interruptions in our production and launch of our satellites which could materially affect our business, financial condition, and results of operations.